EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Ethics Statement

-As the value of prompts in text-to-image generation models increases,The risk of prompt stealing, which could infringe upon the intellectual property of prompt engineers and undermine the commercial model of the prompt market~\cite{298218, naseh2024iteratively}.In this paper, we propose a method for prompt inversion, which can reverse a target image into a high-quality prompt on text-to-image (T2I) generation models.
-We are confident that our approach can contribute to a better understanding of this emerging issue and provide solutions to protect the intellectual property of prompt engineers.
+As the economic and creative value of prompts in text-to-image generation models grows, there are rising ethical concerns regarding prompt inversion techniques.
+Our method is capable of recovering high-quality prompts from generated images, which raises potential risks of prompt stealing.
+Such misuse could infringe upon the intellectual property of prompt engineers and undermine the commercial ecosystem of the prompt marketplace~\cite{298218, naseh2024iteratively}.
+We acknowledge this concern and emphasize that our work is intended to advance the understanding of this emerging issue and to provide insights into potential safeguards for protecting prompt intellectual property, rather than to facilitate malicious exploitation.

-Our method also shows potential applications in data attribution and model provenance.
-The intuition is that if an image is generated by a specific diffusion model or originates from its training data, performing prompt inversion on that image using its source model will yield higher image similarity.
-By designing appropriate validation pipeline, we can use \sys to achieve data attribution and model provenance.